kartik-v/yii2-app-practical-b/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `basic` that is directly under the Web root.
+Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `practical-b` that is directly under the Web root.

 You can then access the application through the following URL: